errorinusermane/errorinusermane/README.md

 # Cloud & Backend Engineer

-I build backend systems, serverless architectures, and full-stack products.
+Cloud & Backend Engineer focused on building systems that actually run in production.
-My experience spans cloud, data, smart contracts, and real-world app development.
+I design backend and cloud architectures with service operation and long-term scalability in mind.

 ---